ethereum/ethereum-org-website/src/content/desci/index.md

 ## Innovation

-The systems of decentralized science require new ways of funding, creating, reviewing, crediting, storing, and disseminating knowledge.
-These new methods are applied to science but can be used for other purposes as well.
+Decentralized science will require new ways of funding, creating, reviewing, crediting, storing, and disseminating knowledge.
+These novel developments will undoubtedly affect other realms as well.
 From rich on-chain research objects to IP-NFTs and everything in between, the development happening in DeSci will be pivotal to the digital world moving forward.
-The Cambrian explosion of projects and concepts since inception creates an environment of rapid experimentation where anything is possible.

 ## Legitimacy